openedx/open-edx-proposals/oeps/oep-0031-arch-i18n.rst

 Cross-Site Scripting Vulnerability
 ==================================

 Because translated strings often contain placeholders that will be filled in at render time, possibly using user input, localization is a potential opening for cross-site scripting (XSS) attacks.
-The react-intl functions exposed by frontend-i18n are be XSS-safe.
+The react-intl functions exposed by frontend-i18n are XSS-safe.

 Mapping Server Codes To Messages
 ================================